 In the second fortnight of the plan the training schedule changes from an initial upper-body and lower-body split to one that focuses on antagonistic supersets, where you do two exercises back to back that target opposing muscle groups, such as your biceps and triceps.
 It was tough but effective, and I felt stronger and looked more muscular.
-Joe, MF’s Editorial Director, was joining me for a lot of the sessions and that also had a positive impact.
+Joe Warner, my New Body Plan co-creator, was joining me for a lot of the sessions and that also had a positive impact.
 If you can find a training partner, their presence will spur you on.
 You can encourage each other and, if they other guy has just completed a set, you’re less likely to duck out of the final couple of reps when your turn comes.

 The diet, on the other hand, was a little trickier.
 I discovered during weeks three and four that my blood sugar and hunger hormone regulation was, er, sub-optimal.
 Before starting the plan I’d never really paid much attention to what I ate.
 I kidded myself that because I consumed lots of meat, fish, eggs, vegetables and fruit that my diet was fine.
 The problem is that I really did eat a lot.
 And I topped it up with stuff that’s less nutritionally glorious.
 I also had an aversion to hunger, which meant that as soon as I wasn’t completely full I had a tendency to open the fridge door.
 I realised that I used fruit to manage my constantly yo-yoing blood sugar levels and, as a result, if I went for any length of time without eating (I’m talking three hours here rather than half a day) I felt terrible.
 I was also incapable of going for a few hours without a carbohydrate fix.